Knowledge & Understanding

-CNG has been built over five generations in global trade and distribution, and prides itself on providing the highest quality of service while delivering a diverse mix of products for clients and customers worldwide.
+CNG has been built over five generations in global trade and distribution, and we continue to reflect the values passed down through 137 years in business.
+Across all our divisions, we provide the highest quality of service while delivering a diverse and expanding mix of products for clients and customers worldwide.

 Our History: Creating Value Over Five Generations

 Acquisitions include Duroflex Specialty Papers and BJF Enterprises, Lewis Paper, and the west coast operations of Connemara Converting to expand the region’s sheeting and custom converting operations.